teamglados/elevai/README.md

 ### Imbalanced subcategories

 Clustering the data revealed that some categories are creating most of the events.
-What this means is that some equipment with certain censors is overpopulated in the data compared to other subcategories.
+What this means is that some equipment with certain sensors is overpopulated in the data compared to other subcategories.
 To make it even harder some of these categories seem to produce a lot of incorrect maintence signals.

 If underlying features are noise for some subcategories model can't learn them.
 If these events are overpopulated in the data model results are hard to interpret since good performance in some areas of the data can be hard to notice.
 Cost of an event is high which means that better performance in some areas of the data is valuable.